Skip to main content

 There is no minimum GPA required to apply.
 However, to be a competitive candidate for admission you should engage in the right courses, challenge yourself and demonstrate academic success, particularly in math, science/programming, and engineering related courses.

 **Computer science students may take programming courses instead of, or in addition to, lab-based science courses before applying to transfer to USC.
-While programming courses very rarely transfer for course-equivalent credit at USC, they can be good preparation for placemnt exams.
+While programming courses very rarely transfer for course-equivalent credit at USC, they can be good preparation for placement exams.
 If a student does well enough on a placement exam for a particular course, the student may be able to waive that course requirement.
 Please visit the section on programming courses for more information.

 Quick FAQ about Requirements and Recommendations